 Healthy Chicken Alfredo

 After posting my Instant Pot chicken alfredo, I received so many requests to publish a stovetop version.
 So, I present you with this healthy chicken alfredo!
-This dish is creamy, cheesy, and flavorful – all without any heavy cream, butter, or cream cheese!
+As part of my healthy pasta dishes it’s creamy, cheesy, and flavorful – all without any heavy cream, butter, or cream cheese!

 Instead, this healthy alfredo sauce relies on milk, stock, garlic, cornstarch, and just enough parmesan cheese for a thick, creamy surprise.
 I mean, did you know that when you order chicken alfredo in a restaurant, it can be as high as 1600 calories with almost 100g fat?!
 In comparison, this homemade version hovers around 500 calories and 13g fat – now that’s a dish I can get behind (and the entire family will love)!

 But you know I love making healthy versions of restaurant favorites here – it’s why I’ve already shared recipes for healthier Tuscan chicken pasta, baked chicken parmesan, healthy lemon chicken recipe, and chicken burritos.
 Now, this homemade chicken alfredo joins the ranks – and you won’t regret trying it.